Kong/docs.konghq.com/app/konnect/api/filtering.md

-The Konnect API supports the ability to filter over the collection and only return results that you are interested in.
+The Konnect API supports the ability to filter over selected collections and only return results that you are interested in.
 This reference document explains how filtering works in {{site.konnect_short_name}} APIs.